bytefish/bytefish.de/content/blog/huawei_e352-s.md

 ## final note ##

-I noticed, that my Ubuntu 10.10 ``modem-manager`` sometimes has problems to recognize the device after re-attaching it.
-This happens especially after I've put my system into hibernation and restarting the ``network-manager`` doesn't help either.
+I have noticed, that my Ubuntu 10.10 ``modem-manager`` sometimes has problems to recognize the device after reattaching it.
+This happens especially after restoring my system from hibernation.
+Restarting the ``network-manager`` service doesn't help here either.
 I know it doesn't sound great, but killing the ``modem-manager`` process works great for me:

 <pre>
 philipp@mango:~$ ps ax | grep modem-manager